 Your experienced gender aligns with the gender you were assigned at birth.

 Your experienced gender is different than the one you were assigned at birth.

 Your experienced gender doesn’t align with either traditionally assigned gender, only lines up with one of them sometimes, or aligns with both and more.
 The terms genderqueer and agender can have similar but more nuanced associations.

-Broader than nonbinary, your gender expression doesn’t correspond to the gender you were assigned at birth.
+Gender nonconforming is broader than nonbinary.
+It means your gender expression doesn’t correspond to your biological sex.
 You may still identify as a woman, but you may dress only in men’s clothes, for example, or you may present in a way that doesn’t align with society’s idea of male or female.

 You experience no attachment to any gender.

 Your sexual organs don’t fall within the sexual binary.
 Read more about what it means to be intersex from the Intersex Society of North America.

 The act of misgendering someone is the act of deliberately or accidentally referring to someone by the wrong gender assignation.